Consolidated B-24 Liberator: Initial specifications

 The Liberator originated from a United States Army Air Corps (USAAC) request in 1938 for Consolidated to produce the B-17 under license.
 After company executives including President Reuben Fleet visited the Boeing factory in Seattle, Washington, Consolidated decided to submit a more modern design of its own.
 The new Model 32 combined designer David R. Davis's wing, a high-efficiency airfoil design created by unorthodox means, with the twin tail design from the Consolidated Model 31 flying boat, together on a new fuselage.
 This new fuselage was intentionally designed around twin bomb bays, each one being the same size and capacity of the B-17 bomb bays.

 In January 1939, the USAAC, under Specification C-212, formally invited Consolidated to submit a design study for a bomber with longer range, higher speed and greater ceiling than the B-17.
 The specification was written such that the Model 32 would automatically be the winning design.
 The program was run under the umbrella group, "Project A", an Air Corps requirement for an intercontinental bomber that had been conceived in the mid-1930s.
 Although the B-24 did not meet Project A goals, it was a step in that direction.
 Project A led to the development of the Boeing B-29 and Consolidated's own B-32 and B-36.

 Design

 The B-24 had a shoulder-mounted high aspect ratio Davis wing which proved highly efficient in all phases of flight, allowing a relatively high airspeed and long range.
 Compared to the B-17, it had a 6 ft larger wingspan but a lower wing area.
-This gave the B-24 a 35-percent higher wing loading.
+This gave the B-24 a 35% higher wing loading.
 The relatively thick wing allowed the loading of more fuel while delivering increased lift and speed, but pilots complained that it tended to become less responsive when fully loaded at altitude and in bad weather.
 The Davis wing was also more susceptible to ice formation than contemporary designs, causing distortions of the aerofoil section and resulting in the loss of lift, with unpleasant experiences drawing such comments as, "The Davis wing won't hold enough ice to chill your drink".
 The wing was also more susceptible to damage than the B-17's wing, making the aircraft less able to absorb battle damage.

 The wing carried four supercharged Pratt & Whitney R-1830-35 Twin Wasp engines mounted in cowlings borrowed from the PBY Catalina (similar except for being oval in cross-section allowing for oil coolers mounted on each side of the engine) that turned 3-bladed variable-pitch propellers.